emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 1. Introduction to repo-grep

-Navigating large codebases doesn’t have to be slow or fragmented. *Repo-grep* brings fast, project-wide search directly into Emacs — eliminating the need to switch to a terminal or external tools.
+Navigating large codebases in Emacs doesn’t have to be slow or fragmented. *Repo-grep* brings fast, project-wide search directly into Emacs — eliminating the need to switch to a terminal or external tools.

 ### Key features: